top of page

 There’s no rolling tears to wipe the slate clean,

-just the rolling thunder of my quiet, patient grief.
+just the rolling thunder of a quiet, patient grief.

 My stoicism now seems to stand someplace between steel and air;